Apicurio/apicurio-registry/tests/TESTING.md

 * ``Native image -> apicurio-registry-app-1.0.0-SNAPSHOT-runner`` !without suffix .jar!

 ## Before test execution
-Before your first run, you have to build native image of apicurio-registry-app.
+Before your first run, you have to build jar of apicurio-registry-app.
 For build you can use the following command:

 ```./mvnw clean install```